Hisses & Kisses

 “I’ve never had a home,” he said.
 “People think I’m mean because I’m scruffy.
 But really...
 I’m just lonely.”

-“We may look different, but we feel the same,” she said softly.
+“We may look different, but we feel the same,” she said gently.
 “Can we be friends?”

 Hisses’ eyes lit up.
-His tail gave a little twitch.
+His tail gave a hopeful twitch.

 One day, they wandered into a busy market.